 This is even more relevant if your business has multiple touch points for creating a sale.
 The longer the buyer journey is, the more likely a consumer is to do their homework.
 Therefore, having documented customer reference stories should be a vital step in your sales process, or at least be available for customer consumption.

 So we’ve mentioned customer marketing.
 What exactly is it, and why is it important?
 Well, simply put, it’s building customer relationships.
 A happy customer, is, after all, a great advocate for your brand.
-Many people see the benefit of customer marketing as it usually results in word of mouth marketing that produces new leads for the sales team.
+Many people see the benefit of customer marketing as it usually results in word-of-mouth marketing that produces new leads for the sales team.
 Another thing to think about is, customer marketing makes it easy to get and ask for referrals.

 Customer marketing is really just keeping in communication with customers after the point of purchase.
 The main reason for using customer marketing is to build a strong relationship (there are plenty of customer service statistics that prove it).
-Here are 5 easy ways to implement customer marketing:
+Here are five easy ways to implement customer marketing:

 - Sending product updates